How MPUs Can Help You Make Products Safer and More Secure

 On the Cortex-M3, the SVC handler adds about 1 kbytes of code and requires between 75 and 125 CPU instructions to execute.
 So, any RTOS service invoked by non-privileged code will require more processing time than the same RTOS service called from privileged mode.

-Figure 9 shows different ways that processes can communicate with each other.
+The figure below shows different ways that processes can communicate with each other.
 These are just some of the possible scenarios, and, in fact, an application can use a combination of the techniques described below.
 The Cortex-M also has special instructions to allow lock-free data structures; this makes shared access simple and efficient but assumes non-blocking.

 - A mutex is used to ensure that two processes do not access the same data at the same time.
 You should note that the mutex actually resides in RTOS memory space, and, through RTOS APIs, the mutex is accessible to either process.
 Of course, there could be multiple mutexes, each providing access to different resources shared by two (or more) processes.